earth-system-radiation/pyRTE-RRTMGP/README.md

 ### Prerequisites

-pyRTE-RRTMGP is currently only tested on x86_64 architecture with Linux (and, to some extent, macOS on Intel processors).
+pyRTE-RRTMGP is built on install time.
+Building the package requires a compatible Fortran compiler, a C++ compiler and CMake to be installed on your system.
+The package is compatible with POSIX systems and is tested on Linux and macOS using the GNU Fortran compiler (gfortran) and the GNU C++ compiler (g++).
+The package should also work with the Intel Fortran compiler (ifort) but was not tested with it.
+If you use ``conda``, the system packages are installed automatically.
+If you use ``pip``, you need to install those packages yourself (see below).

-The package source code is hosted [on GitHub](https://github.com/earth-system-radiation/pyRTE-RRTMGP) and uses git submodules to include the [RTE+RRTMGP Fortran software](https://earth-system-radiation.github.io/rte-rrtmgp/).
+The package source code is hosted [on GitHub](https://github.com/earth-system-radiation/pyRTE-RRTMGP).
 The easiest way to install pyRTE-RRTMGP is to use `git`.
 You can install git from [here](https://git-scm.com/downloads).

 ### Installation with conda (recommended)

+Using conda is the recommended method because conda will take care of the system dependencies for you.

 1. **Clone the repository**: